mylokin/redisext/docs/modules/basics.rst

 -----------

 Redisext have to solve data encoding problem, because Redis support only simple data structures.
-Thus you can use your model without serializer and work using data types supported by you client library or you can use one of this:
+You can use your model without serializer and work using data types supported by you client library or you can use one of this:

 * :class:`redisext.serializer.JSON`